A laser plasma soliton fusion scheme

-It happens that a slowly moving laser-induced plasma soliton can address all these drawbacks in one stroke.
-Laser-induced plasma solitons are a fundamental phenomenon in the dynamics of laser-plasma interaction, whose property has been well studied and characterized \cite{Kozlov:1979,Bulanov:1997,Farina:2000}.
+It happens that a laser-induced plasma soliton can address all these drawbacks in one stroke.
+Solitons are a fundamental phenomenon in the dynamics of laser-plasma interaction, whose property has been well characterized \cite{Kozlov:1979,Bulanov:1997,Farina:2000}.
 These solitons naturally occur when the laser-plasma interaction is in the non-linear regime, that is, the laser strength parameter $a_0\equiv eE/mc\omega > 1$, where $E$ is the electric field and $\omega$ is the frequency of the laser, and the plasma density slightly undercritical.
-Laser-plasma solitons are super-stable and can move slowly \cite{Hadzievskil:2006}.
-One salient character of the laser-plasma soliton is that it retains a significant fraction of the laser EM field, albeit at a somewhat down-shifted frequency.
-For concreteness, we invoke deuterium-tritium (DT) as fuels.
+Laser-plasma solitons are super-stable \cite{Hadzievskil:2006}.
+One salient character is that it retains a significant fraction of the laser EM field, albeit at a down-shifted frequency.

-In our scheme, we do two things to the soliton.
-One, we fortify the trapped laser field strength by coupling the soliton resonantly with a second laser, where the frequency is matched with that of the trapped field in the soliton.
+In our scheme, we fortify the trapped laser field strength by coupling the soliton with a second laser, whose frequency matches that of the soliton.
 The extremely intense EM field trapped in the soliton built up through this method would significantly enhance the fusion cross section by orders of magnitude.

-The difference in the time scales between the evacuation of electrons and the motion of the ions renders a time window where the slowly moving fuel particles inside the soliton would propagate in an electron-free environment without much energy loss and a significant fraction of these fuels would fuse under the embedded ultraintense electromagnetic (EM) field with a much enhanced cross section.
-This ameliorates the problem of severe energy loss of D/T through collisions with electrons.
+The ponderomotive force associated with the trapped soliton field would evacuate electrons promptly and ions would be accelerated by the unshielded Coulomb force.
+The difference in the time scales between the evacuation of electrons and the motion of the ions renders a time window where the slowly moving fuel particles inside the soliton would propagate in an electron-free environment without much energy loss and a significant fraction of these fuels would fuse under the embedded ultra-intense EM field with a much enhanced cross section.

-Another manipulation of the soliton that we do is to induce its motion by assigning the DT target with a decreasing density, so that the soliton propagates with a velocity that is comparable to that of D and T at a certain desired kinetic energy.
-Such a moving soliton would propagate through a column of plasma within its lifetime.
-As the soliton continues to enter an unperturbed region of plasma, the same soliton-plasma dynamics described above would repeat until the soliton uses out most of its electromagnetic energy and decays.
-Since the propagation distance of the soliton within its lifetime is significantly longer than its size, the motion of the soliton therefore contributes to the increase of fueling D/T particles and thus the fusion energy output per laser cycle.
+Solitons are known to expand in size during their lifetimes \cite{bulanov_pegoraro:2002,Sarri:2010}.
+This effect contributes to significantly increase the number of nuclear fuels and the ion propagation distance, and is therefore one of the key ingredients in our scheme.